 Key Terms

-- Nurse mortgages in Alaska offer benefits like lower down payments and no PMI, helping nurses afford homes despite high local prices.
+- Nurse mortgages in Alaska provide special benefits like lower down payments and no PMI, aiding nurses in affording homes despite high housing costs.

-Unfortunately, housing costs in Alaska can be relatively high, especially in urban areas such as Anchorage and Juneau.
-According to the FED, the median listing price of a single family home is right around $425,000.
-It’s no surprise then that many of Alaska’s nurses often find themselves priced out of buying a new home in the state.
+Unfortunately, housing expenses in Alaska can be relatively high, especially in urban areas such as Anchorage and Juneau.
+According to the FED, the median listing price of a single family residence is right around $425,000.
+It’s no surprise then that many of Alaska’s healthcare workers often find themselves priced out of acquiring a new residence in the region.

 That’s where nurse mortgages can help, offering a range of advantages, including lower down payments, no PMI payments, and more.